mead/heat-ldap/README.md

 1. Delete the stack and try again
 ..`openstack stack delete ceph`
 ..`openstack stack create -t heat_ceph_template.yaml -e heat_ceph_environment.yaml ceph`
+1. cry?
+1. Talk to your usual support channels.
+You may need to modify the heat template(s) for your environment.

 # Setup ceph cluster
 From here on most work happens from the login node of the ceph cluster.
+For legacy reasons, that node is called the salt-master; i may yet move to using salt for deployment.

 ## Setup cluster comms
 1. determine the ip address of the login-node.
-Caution if you have multiple ceph stacks ;) ..`openstack server list | grep login`
+Caution if you have multiple ceph stacks ;) ..`openstack server list | grep salt-master`
-..or `openstack stack ceph show | grep login`
+..or `openstack stack ceph show | grep salt-master`
+1. note the default username of the glance image you're using
-1. ssh to the login node, where username and ip address are appropriate to your image and instance
+1. ssh to the login node making sure to enable ssh-agent
+.. eg: `ssh -A ubuntu@xxx.xxx.xxx.xxx`

 ### bootstrap ansible
 1. generate a list of the storage nodes